thomasmatt88/dataanimation/README.md

 # dataanimation
-auto-generates plot animation of data (one graph image per second) and can synchronize plot animation with video footage based off of video metadata timestamp
+auto-generates plot animation of data (one graph plot per second) and can synchronize plot animation with video footage based off of video metadata timestamp and timestamps of data.
+It can be useful to visualize any data that was generated alongside the filming of the desired event (for example, visualizing sensor data that was collected during the filming of an experiment).

 **Once you have cloned the directory to your local machine, follow the directions below:**
 1. cd into dataanimation directory